ehrpg/qstar/docs/character.md

 #### Might

-Might represents the character's physical strength and resilience.
+> Might represents the character's physical strength and resilience.

 The damage of some weapons is derived from might.

 #### Speed

-Speed measures the character's reflexes and hand-eye coordination.
-Adds a bonus to most weapon attacks.
+> Speed measures the character's reflexes and hand-eye coordination.

+Speed adds a bonus to most weapon attacks.

 #### Intelligence

-Intelligence describes how well your character learns new things, and how well he remembers already existing things.
+> Intelligence describes how well your character learns new things, and how well he remembers already existing things.

 #### Charisma

-Charisma represents the character's physical attractiveness, force of personality and his ability to lead.
-It is mostly used in social interactions between characters and NPCs.
+> Charisma represents the character's physical attractiveness, force of personality and his ability to lead.

+Charisma is mostly used in social interactions between characters and NPCs.

 ### Secondary

 #### Influence

+> Influence represents connections, owed favours by others, fame and infamy.

-Influence is gained by making a name for yourself in the cosmos, i.e. by helping people and factions.
+**GAIN** Influence by making a name for yourself in the cosmos, i.e. by helping people and factions.
 Influence is lost by harming and disappointing others.

+**USED** for accessing and buying items, vessels, meetings with high ranking characters, etc.

 #### Resources

+> Resources represent materials used for creating, repairing and upgrading.

-Resources are looted from enemies, gained from adventuring and quests.
+**GAIN** Resources by looting enemies, or completing missions, adventures and quests.

+**USED** to create, repair and upgrade items and vessels.

 #### Time

-Spare time represents the time a character can invest in downtime activities.
+> Spare time represents the time a character can invest in downtime activities.

-A character acummuluates spare time the course of time.
+**GAIN** spare time in the course of time.
 A character gains more spare in between adventures and longer periods of downtime during adventures.

+**USED** to recuperate, craft, repair and upgrade items and vessels.

 #### Goods

+> Goods are traded for money.

-Trading goods that are looted from enemies, gained from adventuring and quests, and sold for profit.
+**GAIN** trading goods by looting enemies, or gain them from adventuring and quests.

+**USED** to sell for profits.

 ## Experience